microsoft/vscode-docs/docs/java/java-editing.md

 Visual Studio Code is a source code editor first and foremost with rich editing [features](/docs/editor/codebasics.md).
 In this document, we will go through a few Java-specific features, which are helpful when working with Java.

-If you meet any issue when using the functionalities described below, please click the button below to report it to us
+If you run into any issues when using the features below, you can contact us by clicking the **Report an issue** button below.

 <a class="tutorial-feedback-btn" onclick="reportIssue('java-tutorial', 'editing')" href="javascript:void(0)">Report an issue</a>

 ## Code editing and navigation